Email Remains Popular for Aviation Hazard/Safety Reporting

 - How to Choose the Best Aviation Safety Database Software

-The best way to incorporate email reporting into the SMS' data management platform is to have an automated process that captures emailed safety reports and send out the notifications after the reported safety issue enters the database.
+The best way to incorporate email reporting into the SMS data management platform is to have an automated process that captures emailed safety reports and sends out notifications after the reported safety issue enters the database.